EdgeCaseZA/FeedStoreAPI/documentation.md

   can be inferred to be false.
 - The `priceSuffix` is optional and further clarifies the `rentalPrice` field.

+<a id="7415-addressNode" href="#"></a>

 ##### 7.4.1.5 Address Node

+The Fusion back office feed-client configuration allows for an indicator `AlwaysSendFullListingAddress` to be set per Client per Agency.
+If this indicator is set to `true`, the Address Node's three address attributes and the two scheme attributes will always be present.
+It is up to the client then to ensure that the address is not shown if `addressHidden` is `true`.

+###### 7.4.1.5.1 If Client's `AlwaysSendFullListingAddress` is `TRUE`

+- The `Address` Node is mandatory.
+- The `suburbId` is mandatory.
+- The `addressHidden` is mandatory.
+The three address attributes and the two scheme attributes will be always be present if available.
+- The `schemeNumber` is optional.
+It is used to represent a flat number or complex-unit number, etc.  It will only be present if the Listing Zone is `Residential` or `Commercial`.
+- The `schemeName` is optional.
+It is used to represent a flat name or complex name, etc.
+  It will only be present if the Listing Zone is `Residential` or `Commercial`.
+- The `streetNumber` is mandatory if present.
+It will only be present if the Listing Zone is `Residential` or `Commercial`.
+- The `streetName` is mandatory if present.
+It will only be present if the Listing Zone is `Residential` or `Commercial`.
+- The `streetType` is mandatory if present.
+It will only be present if the Listing Zone is `Residential` or `Commercial`.
+- The `farmNumber` is optional and will only be present if the Listing Zone is `Farm` and the field value present.
+- The `farmName` is mandatory if the Listing Zone is `Farm` and if it is set, else it will be hidden.
+- The `latitude` and `longitude` are optional.
+Either both should be present, or neither should be present.
+The format of each should be in decimal degrees.

+###### 7.4.1.5.2 If Client's `AlwaysSendFullListingAddress` is `FALSE`

 - The `Address` Node is mandatory.
 - The `suburbId` is mandatory.